shayypy/guilded.py/docs/api.rst

     :param member: The member that added the bot to the server.
 This may be ``None``, but it is unlikely in most cases.
     :type member: Optional[:class:`.Member`]

+.. function:: on_bot_remove(server, member)

+    The client user was removed from a server.

+    |nestype| :class:`BotRemoveEvent`

+    :param server: The server that the bot was removed from.
+    :type server: :class:`.Server`

+    :param member: The member that removed the bot from the server.
+This may be ``None``, especially when the server was not previously cached.
+    :type member: Optional[:class:`.Member`]

 Calendar Events
 ~~~~~~~~~~~~~~~~